openstack-archive/sahara-specs/specs/kilo/edp-job-types-endpoint.rst

 REST API impact
 ---------------

-Backward compatiblity will be maintained since this is a new endpoint.
+Backward compatibility will be maintained since this is a new endpoint.

 **GET /v1.1/{tenant_id}/job-types**